fbasarn/contact-book-basa0044/README.md

 ## Project Overview

+Check the live demo of this project from [here](https://fbasarn.github.io/contact-book-basa0044/).

 This project is built using Vite and Vue.js, offering an interactive contact book where users can:

 - Add new contacts to their contact list.